stagecast/LiveHacks-api/README.md

 Resources around alexa can be found in the *voice-controlled-device* folder above.

-### Use of web socket
+### Use of websocket

 There is a Stagecast web socket connection that can be used during the hack.
-Instructions how to use it can be found in the *web-socket* folder above
+Instructions how to use it can be found in the *websocket* folder above

 ### Beacons
 There are a couple of iBeacons available during the hackathon.
 Instructions and an example iOS application to position the phone can be found in *iBeacons*